ansys/pyworkbench/doc/source/contribute/documentarian.rst

         :link: write-documentation
         :link-type: ref

-        Explain how to get started, use, and contribute to the project.
+        Learn how to get started, use, and contribute to the project.

     .. grid-item-card:: :fa:`laptop-code` Add a new example
         :padding: 2 2 2 2
         :link: write-examples
         :link-type: ref

-        Showcase the capabilities of PyWorkbench by adding a new example.
+        Write a new example to showcase the capabilities of PyWorkbench.

     .. grid-item-card:: :fa:`file-code` Build the documentation
         :padding: 2 2 2 2